Disar/KhaSpiller/README.md

 <a name="#about"></a>
 ##About
-KhaFlixel is a port of the famous OpenFL library Flixel to Kha.
+KhaSpiller is a port of the famous library Flixel to Kha.
-We used HaxeFlixel structure for convenience.
 It has some improvements and also some new stuff like support for SpriteSheets or Tiled Map format parser.

 It's still new and shinny so you may find some bugs.